Multi-Agents Chatbot

 All Agents have two states:

-• Active: Agent is “Connected”.
+- Active: Agent is “Connected”.
 It is live and running.

-• Inactive: Agent is “Disabled”.
+- Inactive: Agent is “Disabled”.
 It does not do anything.

 Good Agent descriptions should answer the question “What type of queries should the Agent handle?”
 More specifically, Agent descriptions should encompass all relevant “user intents” that it is supposed to handle.
-Here are some examples of good Agent descriptions:

 Agent descriptions should not include details about “how the Agent performs its job”.
-That part should be reserved for the Agent’s base prompt.
-Text such as “Agent provides informed answers based on knowledge from the source library.” is not needed and can be distracting to the AI Supervisor.
+That part should be reserved for the Agent’s Prompt.

 So what makes for a good multi-agent chatbot design?
-How can I ensure that all my intended user intents are handled by the appropriate Agent?
+How can I ensure that all my user intents are handled by the appropriate Agent?

 Debugging the chatbot